Marc Cushman

 Long Distance Voyagers released January 2018, in conjunction with the 50th anniversary of the release of Days of Future Passed.

 The startling and endearing stories behind the Moodies rich musical past are now in your future.
 This meticulously researched book is over 800 pages with hundreds of photos and interviews.
+This is a beautifully bound, hardcover book with a dust jacket.

 Long Distance Voyagers